-Includes, in addition to the shares offered by us in this offering: (i) 6,300,000 shares issued through the IPO, and (ii) 3,705,000 private placement shares purchased through the private placement.
-Excludes (i) 1,602,500 shares of our common stock issuable upon the exercise of the private placement warrants received by the investors in the private placement, (ii) 7,604 shares of restricted common stock granted to our independent directors under our Equity Incentive Plan and (iii) 40,250 shares of restricted common stock granted to our Manager under our Manager Equity Incentive Plan upon completion of the IPO.
-Also excludes 231,250 shares of our common stock available for future grant under our equity incentive plans.
+(1) Includes, in addition to the shares offered by us in this offering: (i) 6,300,000 shares issued through the IPO, and (ii) 3,705,000 private placement shares purchased through the private placement.
+Excludes (i) 1,602,500 shares of our common stock issuable upon the exercise of the private placement warrants received by the investors in the private placement, (ii) 9,092 shares of restricted common stock granted to our independent directors under our Equity Incentive Plan (iii) 40,250 shares of restricted common stock granted to our Manager under our Manager Equity Incentive Plan upon completion of the IPO and (iv) 750,000 shares of common stock that we may issue and sell upon the exercise of the underwriters' over-allotment option.
+Also excludes 228,158 shares of our common stock available for future grant under our equity incentive plans.
 See "Management-Equity Incentive Plans."